lukeslater0961/godot_testing/README.md

 Here is a list of some projects you'll find in this repository:

 1.**Platformer Prototype**: A simple platformer game to experiment with physics, collisions, and character movement.
+(Using Brackey's [Godot introduction](https://www.youtube.com/watch?v=LOhfqjmasi0&t=3724s))

 2.**In Progress**